elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

           .srt for captions, or
           .txt for transcript text

-!!! note "Installing your own local instance of Whisper (Advanced)"
+!!! note "Installing your own local instance of Whisper (advanced)"

      1. Install Whisper directly from GitHub: `pip install -U openai-whisper`, or from the repository at [https://github.com/openai/whisper](https://github.com/openai/whisper)
      2. Install ffmpeg if not already available:
           macOS: `brew install ffmpeg`
           Windows: `choco install ffmpeg`

-<iframe src="https://docs.google.com/presentation/d/1OjEQHg0TWgYtGGp5-zHduaTLLki6MXZ9/preview" width="640" height="360" allow="autoplay"></iframe>

-You can also download this cheat sheet as a pdf [here](https://drive.google.com/file/d/1hahGc_k3WVtqRRnlwkmGq-hKJe-5or4v/view?usp=share_link)
+     3. Save your transcription script as thecode.py in a text editor ??? success "transcription script:"
+          `import whisper`

+          `model = whisper.load_model("base")`
+          `result = model.transcribe(”audio.mp3")`

+          `with open("transcript.txt", "a") as f:`
+          `print(result["text"], file=f)`

+          **Variables:**
+          `base` is the model size (small, medium, etc.)
+          `audio.mp3` is the name of your audio file (.m4a, .wav, .flac)
+          `transcript.txt` is the name of your output transcript
+     4. Place your audio file (e.g. video1234.mp3) in the same directory
+     5. Open a terminal and navigate to that folder `cd path/to/your/files`
+     5. Run the script `python3 thecode.py`
+     6. Wait for transcription to complete—your output will appear in the same directory

+!!! question "Reflection"

      When you are finished transcription, inspect the transcript and answer the following:

      - Is it accurate?
      - Is it usable?
      - How does this help me achieve FAIR learning aims?

-### 6.3.2 Adding FAIR video & transcript to your sample course
+## 6.5 Adding FAIR video & transcript to your sample course

 Following the basic guidelines for FAIR video material in the slides, add your video to your sample course.